Should I set up a family trust?

 In Australia, the cost of establishing a family trust is relatively low.
 A family trust generally costs $1,500 (plus GST) in legal documentation to set up, or $2,500 (plus GST) for a trust with a corporate trustee.

 Australia enjoys a relatively low cost for establishing a family trust.
-However, there are no hard and fast rules about what it costs to set up your trust.
-The cost can vary based on the complexity of your assets and financial goals.
+However, there are no hard and fast rules about what the family trust setup process can cost.
+It can vary based on the complexity of your assets and financial goals, but it’s worth considering the long-term tax benefits and asset protection it provides.

-Here's how to set up a family trust in Australia successfully.
+Here's how to successfully set up a family trust in Australia.

-The trustee of your family trust is an important role, as they have the ultimate power over who receives money from the trust.
-Typically you would nominate yourself as trustee, or have a corporate trustee with yourself acting as company director.
+The trustee of your family trust has an important role, as they have the ultimate power over who receives money from the trust.
+Typically, you would nominate yourself as trustee, or have a corporate trustee with yourself acting as company director.

 In some rare instances, you may decide to choose a third party to act as your trustee.